greengem/vue-form-whg/README.md

 ## Implementation Details

-### Project Structure

-todo

 ### Key Vue.js Features Used

 - **Reactive Forms**: Utilized Vue's reactivity to manage form state and validation.
-- **Computed Properties**: For derived state, such as dynamic validation messages and progressive disclosure logic.
+- **Computed Properties**: Used for derived state, such as dynamic validation messages and progressive disclosure logic.
 - **Vue Router**: For navigation, including a link to the Terms and Conditions page.
 - **Tailwind CSS**: For styling and responsive design.
 - **Vue-i18n**: For internationalization, supporting English, Spanish, and Japanese.